A Travel Price Comparison for Families, Couples, and Backpackers Athens vs. Istanbul for Attractions, Food, Nightlife, and Old Town

 Which is Bigger, Athens or Istanbul?

-Istanbul is bigger, and its population is about 15.3 times larger than the population of Athens.
-When comparing the population of Athens vs. Istanbul, keep in mind that a larger population does not always imply the destination has more attractions or better activities.
-So, always research the type of place that you want to visit and the activities that interest you.
+Istanbul has a larger population, and is about 20 times larger than the population of Athens.
+When comparing the sizes of Athens and Istanbul, keep in mind that a larger population does not always imply the destination has more attractions or better activities.
+So, always research the type of place that you want to visit along with the activities and attractions that interest you.

 When is the best time to visit Athens or Istanbul?